 7. Reflect on Learning

 When possible, ensure that reviews of completed work happen frequently.
 Ensure the outcomes, functionality and value is shown and that learning (for the product as well as the methods) are part of the discussion.

 Without becoming intrusive, seek stakeholder feedback frequently and informally.
-Then, be willing to demonstrate an ability to pivot plans based on that feedback.
+Be willing to demonstrate an ability to pivot plans based on that feedback.

 As a team, hold informal retrospectives of how you worked together.
-If the term “retrospective” is contentious, consider calling them something else such as a debriefing or a reflection.
+If the term “retrospective” is contentious, consider calling them something else, such as a debriefing.